sradden/GildedRose-Refactoring-Kata/python/README.md

 ## Assumptions
 The following list of assumptions have been made in the implementation of this project:
-- An [Item] name is case-insensitive, so "Aged Brie" and "aged brie" are considered the same item.
+- An `Item` name is case-insensitive, so "Aged Brie" and "aged brie" are considered the same item.
-- The type of an item is determined by its name, so "Aged Brie" is always an aged brie item, "Sulfuras" is always a Sulfuras item, etc. This will have to be changed if we want to support items with the same name but different types, for example "Aged Brie" and "Aged Brie (vintage)".
+- The type of an item is determined by its name, so "Aged Brie" is always an `AgedBrie` item, "Sulfuras" is always a `Sulfuras` item, etc. This will have to be changed if we want to support items with the same name but different types, for example "Aged Brie" and "Aged Brie (vintage)".
-- The text tests failed once i implemented [Conjured] because this was not part of the original requirements.
+- The text tests failed once I implemented `Conjured` item because this was not part of the original requirements.
 The text tests were updated to include the new item type and its behavior.

 ## Future Improvements
 - Add support for items with the same name but different types, for example "Aged Brie" and "Aged Brie (vintage)".
 - Add type hints to the code to make it more readable and maintainable.
-- Make [UpdatableItem] an abstract class to make the code more readable and maintainable.
+- Make `UpdatableItem` an abstract class to make the code more readable and maintainable.
-- Add check constraints to the [Item] class to ensure that the `Quality` values passed during init are within the allowed ranges.
+- Add check constraints to the `Item` class to ensure that the `Quality` values passed during init are within the allowed ranges.
 For example, `Quality` should be between `0` and `50` but at the moment `Standard(Item("foo", 5, 53))` is valid.
-- Move [UpdatableItem] subclasses to a separate module to make the code more modular and maintainable.
+- Move `UpdatableItem` subclasses to a separate module to make the code more modular and maintainable.